 You might also be interested in...

-Reliance Foundry’s solar bollards have a base that is constructed from steel and a cap that is composed of aluminum.
-They are finished with a durable powder coating and their lighting fixture is created from a polycarbonate that makes them almost completely resistant to vandalism.
-To learn more about this “smart” solar lighting bollard, please view Reliance Foundry’s online catalogue of solar powered lighting bollards.
+Reliance Foundry’s solar bollards have sturdy steel finished with a durable powder coating.
+The cap is composed of aluminum, and their lighting fixture is created from a tough polycarbonate that makes them almost completely resistant to vandalism.
+To learn more about this “smart” solar bollard light, please view Reliance Foundry’s online catalogue of solar powered lighting bollards.